dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 ### 2. software I2C driver: `code-sw-i2c/i2c.c`

-Like many digital protocols, building a bit-banged version of the hardware protocol (1) can be easier than writig the hardware version and (2) removes alot of the mystery of what is going on.
+Like many digital protocols, building a bit-banged version of the hardware protocol (1) can be easier than writing the hardware version and (2) removes alot of the mystery of what is going on.
 Besides just a life of knowledge, having a software version makes the world a better place in several ways:
   1. You can work around hardware bugs.
-For example, the BCM has a known i2c "clock stretching" bug that you can elminate with the software version.
+For example, the BCM has a known i2c "clock stretching" bug that you can eliminate with the software version.
   2. You can work around hardware limitations: typically hardware has a small set of speeds you can select among using a "clock